Josiah-praise/CeloPong/docs/dev-notes/note-84-backend-url-banner.md

 - Controlled via `REACT_APP_SHOW_BACKEND_URL_BANNER` (defaults to `true` in non-production builds).
 - Reads data from `useBackendUrl`, ensuring banner stays consistent with the resolver.
 - Hidden automatically in production builds.
+- Tagged with `data-testid="backend-url-banner"` for potential UI tests.

 ## Future Ideas
 - Link to `/health` endpoint for quick checks.